 Parallel with the Festival, additional events like conferences about film industry, symposiums, exhibitions, thematic parties, workshops or talent camps will take place.

-SHORT to the Point categories include Short Comedy, Short Drama, Short Horror, Short Fantasy/Sci-Fi, Narrative Short, Student Short, Children Short, Animation Short, Documentary Short, Experimental Short, Music Video, Mini Short, Mobile Phone Short, Amateur Short, Series (Web/TV), Fashion Short, Commercial/Ad/TVC, Stop-Motion/Time-Lapse, Trailer.
+SHORT to the Point categories include Short Comedy, Short Drama, Short Horror, Short Fantasy/Sci-Fi, Narrative Short, Student Short, Children Short, Animation Short, Documentary Short, Experimental Short, Music Video, Mini Short, Mobile Phone Short, No/Low Budget, Amateur Short, Series (Web/TV), Fashion Short, Commercial/Ad/TVC, Stop-Motion/Time-Lapse, Trailer.

 Each short film must be entered for one of the competitions named above.
 In some cases, though, the selection committees reserve the right to assign it to another competition or special programme.